d1d2dopamine/MVS-analyzer/README.md

 The usual answer is "whatever the previous paper used".
 That choice silently decides whether you will see the effect at all, how often you will announce an effect that is not there, and whether the same analysis on a second half of your data would agree with itself.

 **MVS Analyzer turns that choice into a measurement.** It replays your own data thousands of times — once in a world where the groups genuinely do not differ, and once in a world where a difference of a known size was planted — and reports, per metric: false-alarm rate, power, robustness to outliers, split-half repeatability, and interval coverage.
-Then it says which metric you should be using, and how confident that recommendation is.
+Then it ranks the metrics and says how much of that ranking the data can actually support.

+The intended use is choosing a metric **before** you analyse, or checking that a conclusion does not rest on one lucky metric.
+Picking the winner *after* looking at the same data you will draw conclusions from costs up to four times the nominal false-alarm rate — see [Validation](docs/VALIDATION.md) for the measured number.

 > [!NOTE]
 > MVS Analyzer does **not** verify a metric against a gold standard, and it does not know your ground truth.
 It ranks metrics by how well they behave **on your dataset**, and it is loud about the cases where the data cannot decide.